 2. Progression (SAP Dismissal):

-Glendale Community College Policy: Students must successfully complete 66% of all attempted units, including transferred units to meet this standard.
+Glendale Community College Policy: All students must successfully complete 67% of all attempted units, including units transferred in, to meet this standard.
 ESL and lower-level remedial classes are not included in this calculation.
-Units for which a student receives a grade of "F" or "W" are not successfully completed.
+Units for which a student receives a grade of "F", "I" (incompletes) or "W" are not successfully completed.
 Students who do not meet this standard will receive a Warning Notice.
 If the student does not meet this standard by end of the warning period (one semester), the student will be placed on SAP Dismissal and financial aid will be terminated until the semester the student meets this standard.
 Click to print the Appeal Form.

 back to top